Inspired from Nigella's Recipe

 2 carrots, peeled and grated

-1 tbsp freshly grated ginger or 2-3 tbsp candied ginger
+1 tablespoon freshly grated ginger or 2-3 tablespoon candied ginger

 For the icing